Sargassum is a floating, planktonic species of seaweed common in warm waters.

-The sargassum is a floating planktonic species of seaweed common in warm waters.
-It’s super thick this year and April’s bloom has been amazing.
+This year it is super thick and April’s bloom has been amazing.
 The fresh crops are beautiful and I’m still looking for a baby seahorse.
-There is a smelly period but once dried out the plants prevent erosion and become one with the sand.
-For more info read the blog at http://healthygulf.org/20090709769/blog/healthy-waters-/-dead-zone/sargassum-the-gulf-texas-beaches
+There’s definitely a smelly period, but once it’s dried out the plants prevent erosion and become one with the sand.

 Thanks for the explanation.
 Helps to have a better understanding of the what and why behind this seaweed.

 The links you provided were very helpful.